abdullah-erturk/Win10-Setup-Disk-/README.md

 > The selected USB/VHD device will be **completely formatted** and all data will be erased.
 > Please make sure to back up your data.

+## 💡NOTE
+> Win10+ Setup Disk just creates the setup disk for installing Windows.
+In case your computer doesn't meet the minimum system requirements you will have to figure out bypassing it on your own
+> You cannot create a Win10+ Setup Disk on Windows 10 versions 1507, 1511 or 1607 Host OS.
+These older versions of Windows 10 do not support reading and creating multiple partitions on removable storage devices.

 ## 🛠 Contributors